jonasbn/perl-test-timer/CONTRIBUTING.md

 For other coding conventions please see the Perl::Critic configuration in: `t/perlcriticrc`.

-And if you are really adventurous, you are most welcome to read [my general coding conventions](https://gist.github.com/jonasbn/c2f703c68340384cfc61bb9c38adb2ff) (WIP).

-Do note that the repository uses [probot](https://probot.github.io/), so if you write comments formatted as:
+Do note that the repository uses [Probot](https://probot.github.io/), so if you write comments formatted as:

 ```perl
 # @todo You have an in issue in your heading